learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 control: the network could go down, data could change, or a user could enter something invalid.
 In these cases, it's helpful to use the specialized `console.error()` method.
-That way, you're letting future engineers (including yourself) know that this particular message is more important than the average logged message.
+That way, you're letting future engineers (including yourself) know that this message is more important than the average logged message.

 > **TYPOGRAPHICAL NOTE**: When we use `console.error()` in code snippets, we'll
 > preface the output statements with `ERROR:` to differentiate them from other